peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject ReadJSON(
         System.IO.Stream stream);

 Generates a CBOR object from a data stream in JavaScript Object Notation (JSON) format.
-The JSON stream may begin with a byte order mark (U + FEFF).
-Since version 2.0, the JSON stream can be in UTF-8, UTF-16, or UTF-32 encoding; the encoding is detected by assuming that the first character read must be a byte order mark or a nonzero basic character (U + 0001 to U + 007F).
+The JSON stream may begin with a byte order mark (U+FEFF).
+Since version 2.0, the JSON stream can be in UTF-8, UTF-16, or UTF-32 encoding; the encoding is detected by assuming that the first character read must be a byte order mark or a nonzero basic character (U+0001 to U+007F).
 (In previous versions, only UTF-8 was allowed.)If a JSON object has the same key, only the last given value will be used for each duplicated key.

 <b>Parameters:</b>